 What the pandemic reveals about women’s activism and feminism

-We asked women leaders what the covid-19 pandemic and lockdown have meant for their activism.
-Here’s the take by Lorraine Ndlovu, president of Zimbabwe Chamber of Informal Economy Associations and StreetNet International.
+We asked women leaders about the impact of the COVID-19 pandemic and lockdown on their activism.
+Here’s what Lorraine Ndlovu, president of the Zimbabwe Chamber of Informal Economy Associations and StreetNet International, had to say.

-How is ZCIEA supporting its members to deal with the impact of the pandemic?
+How is ZCIEA supporting its members in dealing with the impact of the pandemic?

-Transformative feminist leadership is reflective and seeks at all times to understand the context.
-The impact of the covid-19 pandemic on the care economy is a stark reminder that many women are still excluded in leadership, decision-making and national activism.
-Women are routinely not invited to participate in important discussions because it’s assumed that we are ‘busy’ and unavailable.
-The move to online communications platforms is highlighting the issue of exclusion and the tendency to hijack women’s issues by some men purporting to speak on behalf of women.
-In face to face meetings, we can look men in their eyes and shame them into adopting the appropriate postures.
-But this strategy may not work for online meetings.
+Transformative feminist leadership is reflective and seeks to understand the context at all times.
+The impact of the COVID-19 pandemic on the care economy starkly reminds us that many women are still excluded from leadership, decision-making, and national activism.
+Women are often not invited to participate in important discussions due to the assumption that we are ‘busy’ and unavailable.
+The shift to online communication platforms has highlighted the issue of exclusion and the tendency for some men to hijack women’s issues, claiming to speak on our behalf.
+In face-to-face meetings, we can confront men directly and shame them into adopting the appropriate postures.
+However, this strategy may not be effective in online meetings.

-There are many gender-sensitive men in society.
-These men participate in the care work and help to alleviate suffering during a crisis.
-However, there’s an assumption that they will also represent women’s issues and speak on our behalf.
+Many gender-sensitive men in society participate in care work and help alleviate suffering during crises.
+However, there is an assumption that they will also represent women’s issues and speak on our behalf.
 I have seen a lot of representation of women’s issues in male-dominated spaces, both offline and online.
-I think it’s an affront to women, and I would rather not participate in such spaces.
-As women and feminists, we should demand proper gender representation on the various platforms and particularly those dealing with women’s issues.
+I find this an affront to women, and I would rather not participate in such spaces.
+As women and feminists, we should demand proper gender representation on all platforms, especially those dealing with women’s issues.

 Has the pandemic stimulated thinking on alternative models of leadership that aren't militaristic or patriarchal?

 We need more women in leadership positions.
-This would require more support and investment in advocacy and education programs for nurturing a pipeline of strong women leaders.
+This requires more support and investment in advocacy and education programs to nurture a pipeline of strong women leaders.
 In the absence of a formal education foundation, women can be supported to learn from each other and become effective leaders.
-Our voices and opinions will continue to be heard in the right spaces – spaces that will be devoid of the keepers of the status quo.
+Our voices and opinions will continue to be heard in the right spaces—spaces that are free from the keepers of the status quo.

-Going forward we need an alternative model of leadership.
+We need an alternative model of leadership going forward.
 We must dismiss the ‘pull-down syndrome’ label and remain defiant in our support of each other.
-I have learned that to be an effective leader I need to first claim my space and assert myself, recognising that I can have great ideas that should be valued and not dismissed.
-We have an uphill task of organising women and creating safe spaces to discuss things that directly affect us.
+I have learned that to be an effective leader, I need to first claim my space and assert myself, recognising that I have great ideas that should be valued and not dismissed.
+We have the uphill task of organising women and creating safe spaces to discuss issues that directly affect us.
 Spaces for building transformative and feminist leadership are more important than ever.
-The new model of women’s leadership that we seek will have strong support, capacity and solidarity.
+The new model of women’s leadership that we seek will have strong support, capacity, and solidarity.

 Recent Posts